 Hiya Jain

-My work includes
+My work includes:

-During college, I worked as a research assistant to Mark Mazower on Antisemitism, A Word in History (Penguin, Sept 2025), and to Matthew Stanley on his long-form work in science history.
-Before that I took gap semester with support from Emergent Ventures.
+Previously, I studied History and Neuroscience at Barnard College, Columbia University.
+While there, I wrote an honors thesis (Henri Poincaré and the Aesthetics of Mathematics) which demonstrates how scientists used beauty and elegance as proxy for truth.
+During college, I also worked as a research assistant to Mark Mazower on On Antisemitism, A Word in History (Penguin, Sept 2025), and to Matthew Stanley on a long-form history of science project.
+Before all of that I took a gap semester with support from Emergent Ventures.

 A running list of things I want to write about (soon) can be found in my open Notebook – please reach out if you would like to collaborate with, or commission me on any of them (or if you just want to say hello)